15 Potential Health Benefits Of Avocado Leaf

 By making insulin work better, avocado leaves may help lower blood sugar levels and lower the risk of getting diabetes or its complications.

-In 2011, a study found that diabetic rats’ blood sugar levels went down when they were given an extract of avocado leaves.
+A study found that diabetic rats’ blood sugar levels went down when they were given an extract of avocado leaves.

 But more research is needed to fully understand how avocado leaves might help manage diabetes and to find out if they are safe and effective for people.